ClickCease

 • Cameras can be hacked

 There have been several instances of WiFi security cameras being hacked.
 One incident saw a Ring camera installed in a bedroom accessed remotely, with the hacker accessing video footage and communicating through the device speaker.
 This has sparked a series of lawsuits against camera companies.
-While there are fewer concerns surrounding outside doorbells, it still raises serious security questions.
+While fewer concerns surround outside doorbells, it still raises serious security questions.

 • Data stolen from the cloud

 Thousands of doorbell camera users had their personal data revealed online in a massive leak.
 Device owners had a huge range of information leaked, including their camera names, locations, footage, email addresses, passwords, and more.
-This information was all stored on Ring’s cloud data platform, which was raided by hackers.
+This information was all stored on Ring’s cloud data platform, which hackers raided.
 The company blamed the victims for using weak passwords but should be doing more to secure their information.

 • Ring employees fired after accessing video